mys-lang/mys/README.rst

 - Imports are private.
 They cannot be exported.

-- Circular imports are allowed.
+- Circular imports are not allowed.

 - A module is private if its name or any directory in its path starts with an underscore.